-2020-002 Criteria: A key concept of internal controls is the segregation of duties.
+2021-002 Criteria: A key concept of internal controls is the segregation of duties.
 No one employee should have access to both accounting records and related assets.
 Condition: The Town does not have a proper segregation of duties over the payroll, accounts payable, and billing and collection functions.
-Cause of Condition: The Town lacks the funding to fully support a completely segregated finance department.
-Effect of Condition: There is a reasonable possibility that a material misstatement of the financial statements will not be prevented or detected and corrected by the Town's internal controls over financial reporting.
+Cause: The Town lacks the funding to fully support a completely segregated finance department.
+Effect: There is a reasonable possibility that a material misstatement of the financial statements will not be prevented or detected and corrected by the Town's internal controls over financial reporting.
 Recommendation: Management should further try to segregate duties amongst current staff to help alleviate risk created by improper segregation of duties.
 Management's Response: Management acknowledges that internal controls over the billing and collection function as well as the accounts payable and payroll functions lack proper segregation of duties; however, to alleviate the condition would require additional staff.
-2020-003 Criteria: A key concept of internal controls is accurate monthly bank reconciliations.
+2021-003 Criteria: A key concept of internal controls is accurate monthly bank reconciliations.
 Condition: The Town stopped completing accurate bank reconciliations for any of the checking accounts in February 2020.
-Cause of Condition: The Town Treasurer got behind in reconciling the monthly bank reconciliations and was unable to get caught up in a timely manner.
-Subsequently, the Treasurer left employment and the position was vacant for a period of time.
-Effect of Condition: There is a reasonable possibility that a material misstatement of the financial statements will not be prevented or detected and corrected by the Town's internal controls over financial reporting.
-Recommendation: The Town Treasurer should reconcile the bank statement for each bank and investment account monthly in a timely manner and provide it to Council for review.
+The new Town staff worked to get reconciliations caught up through December 2020 but had not completed the June 2021 reconciliation as of August audit fieldwork.
+Cause: The Town Treasurer got behind in reconciling the monthly bank reconciliations and was unable to get caught up in a timely manner.
+Subsequently, the previous Treasurer left employment and the position was vacant for a period of time.
+The new Treasurer is still learning the new accounting software.
+Effect: There is a reasonable possibility that a material misstatement of the financial statements will not be prevented or detected and corrected by the Town's internal controls over financial reporting.
+Recommendation: The Town Treasurer should reconcile the bank statement for each bank and investment account monthly by the 15th of the subsequent month and provide it to Council for review.
 Management's Response: Management concurs with the finding and plans to begin a monthly bank reconciliation and review process for all bank accounts.